diku-compSys/compSys-e2025/courseinformation.md

 ## Exercise Classes
 Exercise classes will introduce many of the smaller concepts and techniques we will be exploring in this course.
 They are mostly smaller programming and theory tasks that prepare you for the tasks in the assignments and the exam.
+Note that you will be expected to have viewed the relevant video recordings before attending the exercise classes.

  * Mondays 13:15-15:00
  * Wednesdays 13:15-15:00